 Lot Owner Membership

-Lot owners are granted lot owner membership upon payment of their lot owner dues and receive identification badges for the lot owners (husband and wife) and members of their immediate family.
+Lot owners are granted lot owner membership upon payment of their lot owner dues and receive identification badges for the lot owners and members of their immediate family.
 The immediate family consists of the lot owners' unmarried children.
 Lot owners do not receive free guest passes and do not have the right to vote or run for office.